jordiwave/CodeBlocks_Unofficial_Testing/windows_installer/Readme_Installer_Release.txt

     15. Added extra help plugin menu items for the updated documentation included in the installation.
 These appear as sub menu items in the Help menu.
     16. Copy Debug Watch variable content to clipboard.
 Add three extra watches dialog context menu options: copy data, copy symbol and data and copy the symbol tree.
 (SF Ticket 654)

-Updated Installer highlights compard to the C::B 20.03 NSIS installer:
+Updated installer highlights compard to the C::B 20.03 NSIS installer:
 =======================================================================
     1. Option to download and run the following compiler installers from the internet:
             MinGW-W64